isomerpages/moe-crestsec/index.md

   - infopic:
       title: Nominate Your English Teacher
       id: infopic
-      description: All students, their parents and fellow teachers are invited to send in nominations.
-Nominations open on 1 February 2024 and ends on 5 April 2024 at 5pm.
+      description: All students, their parents and fellow teachers are invited to nominate the most inspiring English teachers.
+Nominations open on 1 February 2024.
       button: Find Out more
       url: www.goodenglish.org.sg
       image: /images/nomiate_english_teacher_2024.jpg